X-Fix/ts-poker-planning/.github/CONTRIBUTING.md

 #### Issues

 - Should contain a description giving context and requirements in the form of a user story
-- If you are technically inclined and have an idea how to fulfill the issue requirement please leave more details like exact file locations and proposed solutions
+- If you are technically inclined and have an idea of how to fulfill the issue requirement please leave more details like exact file locations and proposed solutions (always assume no-one has context for an issue)
 - Should contain a 'checklist' of acceptance criteria that serve to describe the scope of the issue.
 Once all the acceptance criteria are filled, an issue can be considered solved

 #### Pull Requests